survivejs/webpack-book/manuscript/output/03_server_side_rendering.md

 ## Conclusion

-SSR comes with a technical challenge and for this reason specific solutions have appeared around it.
+SSR comes with a technical challenge, and for this reason, specific solutions have appeared around it.
 Webpack is a good fit for SSR setups.

 To recap:

 * **Server Side Rendering** can provide more for the browser to render initially.
 Instead of waiting for the JavaScript to load, you can display markup instantly.
 * Server Side Rendering also allows you to pass initial payload of data to the client to avoid unnecessary queries to the server.
-* Webpack can manage the client side portion of the problem.
-It can be used to generate the server as well if more integrated solution is required.
+* Webpack can manage the client-side portion of the problem.
+It can be used to generate the server as well if a more integrated solution is required.
 Abstractions, such as Next.js, hide these details.
-* Server Side Rendering does not come without a cost and it leads to new problems as you need better approaches for dealing with aspects, such as styling or routing.
-The server and the client environment differ in important manners, so code has to be written so that it does not rely on platform-specific features too much.
+* Server Side Rendering does not come without a cost, and it leads to new problems as you need better approaches for dealing with aspects, such as styling or routing.
+The server and the client environment differ in essential manners, so the code has to be written so that it does not rely on platform-specific features too much.